SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/numerical-expressions/examples-numerical-expressions/trapezoid-area.md

-### Example: calculating a trapezoid area
+### Example: Calculating Trapezoid Area

-Let us write a program that takes the lengths of the two bases of a trapezoid and its height (one floating-point number per row) and calculates the **area of the trapezoid** by the standart math formula:
+Let's write a program that inputs the lengths of the two bases of a trapezoid and its height (one floating point number per row) and calculates the **area of the trapezoid** by the standard math formula:

 ```csharp
 var b1 = double.Parse(Console.ReadLine());